Just-Tamizha/vaultwarden/README.md

 All of these commands should be performed as `root`, or prefixed with `sudo`

-First, create a directory to store the Docker image temporarily.
+First, create a directory to temporarily store the Docker image.

 ```
 mkdir vw-image